pedropkmmt/alx-system_engineering-devops/0x19-postmortem/README.md

 Issue Summary

-Duration: The outage lasted approximately 13 hours 20 minutes, from 06:00 am GMT+2 to 19:20 pm GMT+2
+* Duration: 13 hours 20 minutes (from 06:00 am to 19:20 pm)—yes, that’s a long time for a missing letter.

-Impact: Users accessing the Holberton WordPress site experienced 500 Internal Server Errors.
-The entire service was unavailable during this period.
-Estimated 100% of users were affected.
+* Impact: The Holberton WordPress site was completely down, throwing 500 Internal Server Errors at anyone who dared visit.
+100% of users were affected—so, basically, everyone.
-Root Cause: A typo in wp-settings.php caused the application to reference a non-existent file (class-wp-locale.phpp instead of class-wp-locale.php), leading to a critical application failure.
+* Root Cause: A typo in wp-settings.php referenced a file that didn’t exist (class-wp-locale.phpp instead of class-wp-locale.php). * That extra "p" single-handedly broke everything.
+Who knew one letter could wield such power?

 Timeline

-* 06:00 am– Outage began after the release of ALX's System Engineering & DevOps project 0x19.
+* 06:00 am – Outage began after the release of ALX's System Engineering & DevOps project 0x19.
-* 19:20 pm– Issue detected by an engineer (Pedro) upon starting the project.
+* 19:20 Pm – Engineer (Pedro) detected the issue upon starting the project.
+"Hey, why is everything broken?" moment ensued.
-* 19:30 pm– Checked Apache processes; confirmed Apache was running.
+* 19:30 Pm – Checked Apache processes.
+They were running fine—so, no blaming the server this time.
-* 19:40 pm– Verified document root settings in /etc/apache2/sites-available/.
+* 19:40 Pm – Verified document root settings in /etc/apache2/sites-available/.
+Everything looked okay… or so it seemed.
-* 19:50 pm– Used strace on Apache’s root process while making requests—found no useful information.
+* 19:50 Pm – Ran strace on Apache’s root process while making requests—expected brilliance, got nothing useful instead.
-* 20:00 pm– Ran strace on www-data process and discovered a missing file error (ENOENT).
+* 20:00 Pm – Ran strace on www-data process.
+BOOM!
+Found a missing file error (ENOENT).
+Clue unlocked.
-* 20:10 pm– Investigated /var/www/html/wp-settings.php, located a typo (.phpp instead of .php).
-* 20:15 pm– Fixed the typo and restarted Apache.
-* 20:20 pm– Retested the server; confirmed service was restored (200 OK response).
+* 20:10 Pm – Investigated /var/www/html/wp-settings.php and found the villain: an extra “p” (.phpp).
+A single-letter disaster.
+* 20:15 Pm – Deleted the extra “p” like it had personally offended me.
+* 20:20 Pm – Retested the server.
+Success!
+The 200 OK response was back, and so was my faith in life.
-* 20:30pm – Created a Puppet script to prevent recurrence by detecting and correcting similar typos.
+* 20:30 Pm – Wrote a Puppet script to prevent future typo-related heartbreak.

 Root Cause & Resolution

 Root Cause

-The issue was caused by a typo in the wp-settings.php file, where a WordPress system file (class-wp-locale.php) was incorrectly referenced with an extra "p" (class-wp-locale.phpp).
-This led to the application failing to load, resulting in a 500 Internal Server Error for all users.
+The issue was caused by a typo in wp-settings.php that mistakenly referenced class-wp-locale.phpp instead of class-wp-locale.php.
+This tiny mistake made WordPress panic and shut everything down—overreacting much?
 Resolution

-1. Located the typo in wp-settings.php (line 137).
+1. Found and removed the extra "p" in wp-settings.php.
-2. Corrected the filename from class-wp-locale.phpp to class-wp-locale.php.
+2. Restarted Apache.
-3. Restarted the Apache server.
+3. Tested the site—200 OK, back in business.
-4. Verified that the WordPress site was functioning correctly.
-5. Developed a Puppet manifest to automatically detect and fix similar typos in wp-settings.php in the future.
+4. Created a Puppet script to automatically detect and fix similar typos in the future.

 Corrective & Preventative Measures

-Improvements & Fixes

-* Implement automated testing before deployment to catch such issues early.
+Lessons Learned
+* Test before deploying.
+Or risk spending hours hunting down rogue letters.
-* Set up real-time monitoring (e.g., UptimeRobot) to detect outages immediately.
+* Use monitoring tools (e.g., UptimeRobot) to scream at us when things go wrong.
-* Improve code review processes to avoid typos in critical files.
+* Improve code reviews.
+We must catch typos before they bring down an entire system.
-* Automate typo detection in configuration files.

 Action Items (To-Do List)

-Add a pre-deployment testing step for WordPress applications.
+ ✅ Add pre-deployment testing to stop typos before they cause chaos.
-  Implement uptime monitoring alerts for website failures.
+ ✅ Implement uptime monitoring alerts for instant notifications.
-  Update code review checklists to include validation of file references.
+ ✅ Update code review checklists to include sanity checks for file paths.
-  Expand the Puppet script to scan for common filename typos in WordPress files.
+ ✅ Expand the Puppet script to scan for common filename typos—because one missing letter should never ruin an entire day again.
-With these measures in place, we expect to prevent similar outages in the future.
-But of course, programmers never make mistakes.
+With these steps, we should be safe… unless, of course, the typo strikes back.
+But hey, we’re programmers—we never make mistakes, right? 😉